 Don’t get overwhelmed by the need to “go big” because of the occasion.
-Be smart, start small.
+Be smart, start by taking small steps.
 When you get a better feel for what is manageable for you, you can gradually increase the difficulty and commitment.

 3. Make A Detailed Action Plan

 There’s no need to outline every second, just get the daily and weekly plans and goals down so you have something to work on.
 The best kind of plan, and the only one that truly works, is the one that gets improved as you go along.

 If your goal is to quit excessive drinking or smoking, instead of outlining the daily actions, you can focus on things to do when you feel completely overwhelmed by the need to have a drink or smoke.